opentelekomcloud/docs-next/README.md

    * **Avoid** using emojis.
 5. **impartial**, waive strong personal technical opinions and/or preferences.

 You can use [this](https://urltomarkdown.com/) web tool to transform public pages to Markdown.

+### Tables

+In order to facilitate and help in the content creation process, the development container is pre-configured with the *Markdown Table* extension, which adds a plethora of functionality in regards of structuring and styling a Markdown table.

+You can see more information about the features of the extension [here](https://marketplace.visualstudio.com/items?itemName=TakumiI.markdowntable).

 #### Structure